macribas/EmployeeDirectory/README.md

     1. Copy the property “ca_certificate_base64” to a text file

     2. Use a tool to decode the certificate.
-You’ll get a resulting file that is surrounded with BEGIN CERTIFICATE and END CERTIFICATE
+You’ll get a resulting file that is surrounded with BEGIN CERTIFICATE and END CERTIFICATE.
+Name the file mongocert.crt.

 2. Or you can obtain the certificate directly from the DB using the command: